KyleMayes/vulkanalia/tutorial/book/src/drawing/rendering_and_presentation.md

 }
 ```

-The first parameter of [`vk::KhrSwapchainExtension::acquire_next_image_khr`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.KhrSwapchainExtension.html#method.acquire_next_image_khr) is the swapchain from which we wish to acquire an image.
+The first parameter of `acquire_next_image_khr` is the swapchain from which we wish to acquire an image.
 The second parameter specifies a timeout in nanoseconds for an image to become available.
 Using the maximum value of a 64 bit unsigned integer disables the timeout.

 The next two parameters specify synchronization objects that are to be signaled when the presentation engine is finished using the image.
 That's the point in time where we can start drawing to it.
 It is possible to specify a semaphore, fence or both.
 We're going to use our `image_available_semaphore` for that purpose here.